Aligning with Logic: Measuring, Evaluating and Improving Logical Preference Consistency in Large Language Models: Measuring Logical Consistency

 \subsection{Measuring Commutativity}

 Commutativity refers to the logical property that ensures the model's judgments remain consistent when the order of comparison between two items is reversed.
 Prior studies have shown that LLMs are susceptible to permutation bias, also referred to as positional bias~\citep{wang2023large,LiusieFG24}.
-This bias can result in inconsistent outputs when the order of items in a comparison is altered.
 To measure the degree of commutativity, we propose a metric $s_{comm}$, which evaluates whether the model’s judgment changes when the order of the items is swapped in the prompt.
 Specifically, it is defined as follows:

 Here, $F(x_i, x_j)$ represents the model’s judgment when comparing items $x_i$ and $x_j$.
 The indicator function $ \mathbbm{1}$ returns $1$ if the model’s judgment remains consistent when the order of the items is reversed, i.e., $F(x_i, x_j) = F(x_j, x_i)$, and $0$ otherwise.
 We visualize this comparison in Figure~\ref{fig:comm}.
 The normalization term ensures that $s_{comm}$ is averaged across all pairwise combinations of the items in set $X$.
 As a result, the metric ranges from $0$ to $1$, with $1$ indicating perfect commutativity, meaning that the model is completely robust to the order of item comparisons.